How to Knit a Tea Cosy

 K2tog = Decrease by knitting two stitches together, making one stitch from two.

-B&t tightly - Break off yarn and thread yarn through the remaining stitches on needle, pull up tightly and fasten off.
+B&t tightly - Break off yarn and thread yarn through the remaining stitches on the needle, pull up tightly and fasten off.

-TOP TIP
+TOP TIPS

 Choose your top Accessory - This basic cosy can be topped with many different removable accessories.

 Consider a Removable Liner - I have not added this but lining the cosy with a cotton removable insert, would allow easier cleaning as well as increasing the longevity of the knitted cosy.
+Alternatively, check your yarn information label as many have machine wash instructions, and use a dark colour yarn to reduce chances of staining.

 How to Make it...